ande8126/ande8126/README.md

-## Hi, I'm Pat. you've caught me in the middle of making a huge life transition.
+## Hi, I'm Pat.
+You've caught me in the middle of making a huge life transition.

 ![photo of me](https://i.imgur.com/0HDiCn8.jpg)